OpenWork-NZ/mdwg/docs/_defs/class-MD_Constraints.md

 ### Outstanding Issues

-> Good Practice examples lacking
+> Best Practice examples lacking
 There is a need to gain greater consensus as to the general use of MD_Constraints across its instances by the MDWG.

 > Distribution Constraints